Tame topology over definable uniform structures: Introduction

-Our notion of viscerality is very similar to what Mathews called a ``$t$-minimal topological structure.''
-In \cite{Mathews}, Mathews obtained a cell decomposition result for such structures which looks similar to ours, but only under a restrictive set of conditions which included assuming quantifier elimination, among other things.
+For comparison, our definition of ``visceral definable uniform structure'' is equivalent to (2) and (3) above plus the added condition that the topology comes from a definable uniform structure, but with no requirement that the topology be $T_1$.
+In \cite{Mathews}, Mathews proves a cell decomposition result for a certain class of $t$-minimal structures using the same definition of ``cell'' as we use (that is, a definable set such that some coordinate projection yields a homeomorphism onto an open set), but only in the case where the structure satisfies various other properties beyond mere $t$-minimality (elimination of quantifiers, finite Skolem functions, and the ``Local Continuity Property'').
 Rather confusingly, there is a competing definition of ``$t$-minimality'' in the literature from an unpublished note of Schoutens \cite{t_min}, in which yet another cell decomposition result is proven; however, Schouten's notion of ``$t$-minimal'' is more restrictive and fails to include even many weakly o-minimal ordered structures.

+Many thanks are in order to the anonymous referee for their extraordinarily helpful comments regarding the original version of this paper.
+Thanks to their efforts, many of the arguments herein have been substantially clarified (and in some cases, corrected).
+Any mistakes that may remain are of course our own fault.